dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/duckdb_table_functions.md

 ## `duckdb_databases`

-The `duckdb_databases()` function lists the databases that are accessible from within the current DuckDB process.
+The `duckdb_databases()` function lists the databases that are accessible from within the current DataMiner process.
-Apart from the database associated at startup, the list also includes databases that were [attached](statements/attach) later on to the duckdb process
+Apart from the database associated at startup, the list also includes databases that were [attached](statements/attach) later on to the DataMiner process

 | Column | Description | Type |
 |:-|:---|:-|